top of page

 • Full story that reveals what occurred in 1871 in Pontmain, France.
 This is lengthy and may be easier to read on a computer screen.

-SUMMARY
+SUMMARY FOR ADULTS

 "Our Lady of Pontmain" refers to Marian apparitions that occurred one evening in the small village of Pontmain, France, during the Franco-Prussian War.
 The apparitions brought a message of hope and peace to the people of Pontmain and France at large.